 Alumni Association Board

 The Alumni Association Board is dedicated to advancing the mission, vision, and values of the Crown Family School.
 We strive to build, strengthen, and maintain strong, mutually beneficial relationships between the alumni and all facets of the School.
 We connect with students and alumni across the country, advance the reputation of the School, and develop a pipeline to build capacity for student scholarships.
-The Alumni Association Board's main mission and purpose is to:

 Image

-Peter Gaumond AM ’93, Vice President
+Peter Gaumond AM ’93, President

-Peter has more than 25 years of experience in the substance use disorder treatment and recovery field.
+Peter Gaumond has more than 25 years of experience in the substance use disorder treatment and recovery field.
 For the past seven years, Peter has played a key role in the development of federal drug policy and in coordinating its implementation across federal agencies.
 He has focused especially on policy development in relation to addiction treatment and recovery support, including the national opioid crisis.

-Prior to his work with the federal government, Peter served as a Senior Associate at Altarum Institute, where he provided technical assistance to states and tribes implementing programs under the Substance Abuse and Mental Health Services Administration, Center for Substance Abuse Treatment (SAMHSA/CSAT) Access to Recovery Program, and at Abt Associates, where he served as Project Manager for the SAMHSA/CSATPartners for Recovery Initiative.
+Before his work with the federal government, Peter served as a Senior Associate at Altarum Institute, where he provided technical assistance to states and tribes implementing programs under the Substance Abuse and Mental Health Services Administration, Center for Substance Abuse Treatment (SAMHSA/CSAT) Access to Recovery Program, and at Abt Associates, where he served as Project Manager for the SAMHSA/CSATPartners for Recovery Initiative.
 Before moving to the Washington, DC area, Peter served as the Administrator of Program Development for the Illinois Division of Alcoholism and Substance Abuse (DASA).
 In that role, he was charged with improving systems and services, and overseeing a wide range of initiatives, programs and projects budgeted at approximately $30 million annually.
 He led a team of 10 who applied for and managed federal grants and who implemented and managed innovative projects funded by the state, such as the development of co-occurring mental health and substance use disorder treatment networks, compulsive gambling treatment, and cross-system, cross-agency teams to serve homeless people with substance use, mental health, or co-occurring disorders.
 He also served on the Executive Committee of the Chicago Continuum of Care.
 Peter’s service with the State of Illinois began in 1993, when he served as an analyst in the Illinois Bureau of the Budget (now the Illinois Office of Management and Budget), where he was responsible for the budgets of the Department of Alcoholism and Substance Abuse, the Department of Aging, and the Guardianship and Advocacy Commission.
 Before joining the State of Illinois, Peter served as a program director, family educator, and counselor in the addictions treatment field; as an English and French instructor; and, as a Peace Corps Volunteer in Burkina-Faso, West Africa, where he taught at the University of Ouagadougou.

 Inspired to enter the addictions field by his personal experience of addiction to alcohol and recovery from it and his experience growing up in a family affected by alcohol addiction, Peter has worked personally to reduce the stigma and misunderstanding that surround addiction and recovery by educating the public and policy makers about the science and the experience of addiction and recovery.
 To this end, he speaks publicly and writes as a person in recovery from addiction.